Wankel engine: Compression ignition

 Research, while unsuccessful, has occurred into compression ignition Wankel engines.
 The basic design parameters of the Wankel engine preclude obtaining a compression ratio sufficient for Diesel operation in a practical engine.
 The Rolls-Royce and Yanmar approach was to use a two-stage unit, with one rotor acting as a compressor while combustion takes place in the other.
-Both engines were not functional.
+Neither engine was functional.

 Multifuel

 A different approach from a compression ignition Wankel engine is a spark ignition engine that is capable of operating on a huge variety of fuels: diesel fuel, gasoline, kerosene, methanol, natural gas, and hydrogen.
 German engineer Dankwart Eiermann designed one such engine at Wankel SuperTec (WST) in the early 2000s.
 It has a chamber volume of 500 cc and an indicated power output of 50 kW per rotor, and support for configurations with one to four rotors.

 The WST engine has a common rail direct injection system operating on a stratified charge principle.
 Similar to a diesel engine and unlike a conventional Wankel engine, the WST engine compresses air rather than an air–fuel mixture as in the four-cycle engine compression phase.
 Fuel is only injected into the compressed air shortly before top dead centre, which results in a stratified charge (i.e., no homogeneous mixture).
 A spark plug is used to initiate combustion.
 Pressure at the end of the compression phase and during combustion is lower than in a conventional diesel engine, and fuel consumption is equivalent to that of a small indirect injection compression ignition engine (i.e., >250 g/(kW·h)).

 Diesel-fuel-powered variants of the WST Wankel engine are used as APUs in 60 Deutsche Bahn diesel locomotives.
 These engines can produce up to 400 kW.